Jens Olof Lasthein

 Jens Olof Lasthein (born 1964) is a Swedish freelance photographer.
-His widely exhibited work principally covers scenes before and after the war in former Yugoslavia and the areas across Europe bordering the old Iron Curtain.
+His widely exhibited work principally covers scenes before and after the wars in former Yugoslavia and other borderlands across Europe, for instance the area around the old Iron Curtain.

 Early life

 Born in Sweden in 1964, Lasthein grew up in Denmark.
 After school, he travelled widely in Asia and eastern Europe.
 He worked in a shipyard and as a bus driver before studying photography at Nordens Fotoskola (the Nordic Photo School) in Stockholm (1989–1992).

 Photography

 Since 1992, Lasthein has lived in Stockholm and worked as a freelance photographer for magazines and newspapers as well as on his own projects.
 Two of his major projects, which have formed the bases of his exhibitions and have also been published in book form, are described below.

 Moments in Between

 Moments in Between (1994–1999) presents photographs taken before, during and after the wars in the former Yugoslavia.
 According to Lasthein, it is an "attempt to understand life in the shadow of war".